brucec5/none-of-you-are-free-of-sin/README.md

 If you watch any video game related content on youtube, your recommendations will invariably turn to trash.
 You'll either be getting a bunch of clickbaity top 10 lists, uninteresting let's plays by boorish or unfunny people, or hour long rants about how women are terrible.
 Rather than waiting for Youtube to fix their recommendation algorithm, I figured I would block them myself.

 Rather than using a fixed list of channels to block (like the great [Hbomb's YouTube Censorship Addon](https://chrome.google.com/webstore/detail/hbombs-youtube-censorship/djhicpapmcmjabcmkdecglggplpnmkid?hl=en-GB) does), I wanted the list to be user-configurable.
 This way, I won't have to update the extension when new terrible channels are created.

+## How?

+Install it (probably have to do it through developer mode), then alt-click on a video.
+This will pop up a form with a block reason, in case you forget why you blocked a channel later.
+Submit that, and the channel will be blocked.
+You can review blocks by looking at the options page.